invcble/Alzheimer-s-Classification-using-OASIS-Dataset/README.md

 # Alzheimer’s Classification using OASIS Dataset

-This project was developed as part of a research initiative at Drexel University, Philadelphia, PA, between November and December 2023.
-It focuses on leveraging machine learning models to classify Alzheimer's disease progression using the OASIS Alzheimer’s Detection Dataset.
+This project was developed as part of Machine Learning (CS 613) course requirement at Drexel University, Philadelphia, PA, between November and December 2023.
+It focuses on leveraging built-from-scratch machine learning models to classify Alzheimer's disease progression using the OASIS Alzheimer’s Detection Dataset.
 This dataset comprises 80,000 brain MRI images of 461 patients and aims to classify Alzheimer's progression based on Clinical Dementia Rating (CDR) values.

 ## Dataset